Kyberzz/university-management/src/main/doc/features.md

 + + A user should be able list all courses and have only the read access

 task 3.6
-+ - User 'A' should be able to list all groups information (read access).
++ + User 'A' should be able to list all groups information (read access)

+task 3.7
+- - - User 'B' should be able to list all students in a group (read access)

 ## Teacher flow